gorodinskiia/CoinLingo/README.md

 ## **📌 Overview**

-**CoinTrade Terminal** is a web-based, simulated cryptocurrency trading platform designed for education and demonstration.
+**CoinLingo Terminal** is a web-based, simulated cryptocurrency trading platform designed for education and demonstration.
 Users can trade major coins in a virtual environment using real-time market data, manage orders, and track portfolios — with all data persisted in **MongoDB**.
 The frontend is built in **React**, while the backend runs on **Java (Spring Boot)**.